endoflife-date/endoflife.date/products/api-platform.md

 ---

-API Platform is a full stack framework dedicated to API-driven projects and implementing the Jamstack architecture.
+> [API Platform](https://api-platform.com/) is a full stack framework dedicated to API-driven projects and implementing the Jamstack architecture.

-New versions are released “when they are ready”.
+New versions are released "when they are ready".
+Releases follow [Semantic Versioning](https://semver.org/).
-The release process follows the Semantic Versioning strategy.
 Besides the development branch, two versions are maintained:

 - the latest version is actively supported with regular bug fixes;
 - the previous version is supported for security maintenance only.

-The older versions are not maintained.
+Versions older than the latest two are not maintained.